DFE-Digital/early-careers-framework/docs/source/getting-started.html.md

 ### Production environment

 The production environment is the live environment which processes real data.

-Do not perform testing in the production environment as real participant and payment data may be affected.
+{inset-text} Do not perform testing in the production environment as real participant and payment data may be affected.{/inset-text}

 ```
 API v1: